houen/ssm/README.md

 - Now the new developer can pull the branch, run ssm/bin/decrypt_secrets, and they will have all the shared secrets.

 ### Removing a developer
+To remove a developer:

-Remove their key ID from ssm/gpg_keys, and remove their public key from ssm/pubkeys.
+- Remove their key ID from ssm/gpg_keys
+- Remove their public key from ssm/pubkeys.
 Secrets will no longer be encrypted with their GPG public key.
+- Run `ssm/bin/encrypt_secrets`
+- Commit and push

+The removed gpg key will now no longer be able to decrypt secrets.

 ## Security suggestions
 ### Layered security / Defense-in-depth